azdavis/azdavis.net/posts/en/define-pl-03.md

 often called "unit", and it is written $\langle \rangle$.

 Because the unit type has only one value, it may not seem very useful.
-However, it can be useful when you want to return "nothing" from a function.
+However, it can be useful when we want to return "nothing" from a function.

 For instance, in most programming languages, functions can perform side effects.
 Side effects are anything the function does other than return a value, like